kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Add the floating point maths code in
 * TODO wire up a temp interface to the serial EEPROMS so I can test storage on the SC114 as I have the PIO and digital IO cards installed
 * TODO Add a simple assembler feature like BBC Basic

-* DONE SHow start up bank
-* DONE Move DMARK to hardware word bit check.
-Don't need to worry, as it is using a vector now so ret is the fastest it will be
-* DONE Add to autostart to conditionally load if hardware switches are set.
-Need hardware config switches and then a char following the * to select.
-Perhaps the cartdev number?
-In config select device maps to hardware.
-Now have asterisk prefix for optional auto start in a bank.